 Abstract

-Aim: To study the severity of mango anthracnose disease on different mango varieties after the rejuvenation for two consecutive years (2019-2020 and 2020-2021) under sub-Himalyan Terai region of West Bengal.

-Study design: Diseases severity of mango was measured at monthly interval after 120 days of rejuvenation with following standard procedure and disease scoring scale.
+Aim: To study the severity of mango anthracnose disease on different mango varieties after the rejuvenation for two consecutive years (2019-2020 and 2020-2021) under sub-Himalyan Terai region of West BengalData Collection : Diseases severity of mango was measured at monthly interval after 120 days of rejuvenation with following standard procedure and disease scoring scale.

 Methodology: Five mango cultivars viz., Amrapali, Mallika, Himsagar, Fazli and Langra were selected as treatments and age of the plants were 23 years, spacing is 8x8m and the trees were headed back at 150 cm height from the ground level and five treatments were randomized with four replications.